 - How Women can easily apply for jobs after NRA setup.
 Watch the video.

-Union Cabinet has given the approval on a proposal shared by the Ministry of Personnel, Public Grievances and Pensions on 19th August 2020 to start the formation of a new National Recruitment Agency for managing the recruitment of already existing government recruiting agencies at the initial level.
+Union Cabinet has approved a proposal shared by the Ministry of Personnel, Public Grievances, and Pensions on 19th August 2020 to start the formation of a new Recruitment Agency for managing the recruitment of already existing government recruiting agencies at the initial level.

-The newly formed agency (NRA) will be responsible to arrange a single primary level examination (Common Eligibility Test).
+The newly formed agency will be responsible for arranging a single primary-level (Tier 1) examination.
 Common Eligibility Test will be common for all recruiting agencies at the initial level.

-To begin with, Common Entrance Test will be conducted for the central level posts in Staff Selection Commission (SSC), Railway Recruitment Board (RRBs), and Institute of Banking Personnel (IBPS).
+To begin with, the Common Eligibility Test will be conducted for the central-level posts in the Staff Selection Commission (SSC), Railway Recruitment Board (RRBs), and Institute of Banking Personnel (IBPS).

 What is the full form of CET?